tasteee/datass/README.md

   // ...
 }

-// Avoid: Creating stores inside components function BadCounter() {
+// Avoid: Creating stores inside components.
+// This simply will not work as expected.
+Just don't. function BadCounter() {
   // Creates a new store on every render const counterStore = datass.number(0)